evanca/quick-portfolio/index.md

 - [Resume](https://drive.google.com/file/d/1W-j7iMxHNAVJEOdyics1a1Lstx7_eXbT/view?usp=sharing)
 - Previously enrolled in Ursinus College, Chemistry Major
 - Transferred to Auburn University and changed to <a title="Chemical Engieerning">CHEN</a> Major.
 Planning to get <a title="Chemical Engieerning">CHEN</a> and <a title="Computer Science">CS</a> duel degree.
 - Looking for Engineering-related Internship/Co-op programs.
-Would like to engage in any github project with prerequirements of JAVA, C++ and Matlab
+Would like to engage in any github project with prerequirements of basic JAVA, C++ and Matlab

 ---